48 Years, One Crash, and a Love That Refused to Break

 Their story started in 1975 in Miami, when a shy 17-year-old singer met the ambitious bandleader of a local group called Miami Sound Machine.
 She planned to study psychology.
 He was chasing a music dream.

 They married in 1978, long before the Grammy Awards, world tours, and crossover hits.
-Then one night changed everything — and forced them to decide what mattered more than fame.
+Then one night changed everything — and pushed them to decide what mattered more than fame.

 The Night That Changed Everything